 Performe a test action too fast: Please take a waiting time about 3 seconds between 2 test actions, this will ensure the screen has loaded completely when you jump to a next test.

-Tap on a button that is covered by the virtual keyboard: This may impact the element recognition ability of ITA.
+Tap on a button that is covered by the virtual keyboard: This may impact the element recognition ability of Scriptless Automation.
 This is a case that we will handle in the future.
 For now, there is a way to go through this problem.
 Before you click on a button, if the virtual keyboard currently appears, please press “Back” button on the manual toolbar then click the button as normal (Android only).

 Tap on buttons on device’s navigation bar (device's softkey)